WEBSITES

 Terra Media

-A developing site from David Fisher on the history of the media, including motion pictures, from their historical roots to the present day.
+A very useful site from David Fisher on the history of the media, including motion pictures, from their historical roots to the present day.
 It includes the Chronomedia section, a timeline of key events in the development of communications media, with some detailed annotations.
 There is particular emphasis on the Brighton and Hove pioneers of the Victorian/early Edwardian period.

 The following Who's Who in Victorian Cinema entrants have web sites devoted to them: